-From Sunday 30th March Heatherwood and Wexham Park Hospitals NHS Foundation Trust will be extending its visiting hours in all wards.
+Heatherwood and Wexham Park Hospitals NHS Foundation Trust has extended its visiting hours in all wards.

 Patients and visitors have really welcomed these more relaxed visiting hours as it makes it much easier for friends and families to visit.
 This proves a great benefit for patients in the recovery process, and visitors tell us that it makes visiting much easier to fit in with their work and other commitments.